What are the Rockefeller Habits (and why use them)?

 You want a monthly NPS that’s measured using a 3-month moving average.
 This will take out any monthly distortion and give you a sense of whether it’s going up or down.
 I find people get obsessed with the number.
 It doesn’t particularly matter to me.
 It’s more about how we feel we’re doing.
 Is it trending in the right direction?

 It’s best to split NPS out by customer cohort.
 At Peer 1, our top 5% of customers were responsible for 60% of our revenue.
 So, we needed to measure NPS for them specifically and this was the number we focused on.

 7. Core Values and Purpose are alive in the organisation.

 Alive is the key word here.
-I’ve written about the importance of Values and Purpose before.
+I’ve written about the importance of Core Values and Purpose before.
 Many organisations spend time coming up with core values and then put them on some literature or on the wall and forget about them.
 Very few will actually ‘live’ them.